ShreySatapara/CS6803-Topics-In-NLP/README.md

 # CS6803-Topics-In-NLP

-The repository contains all the materrial used for tutorials conducted by [Shrey](https://shreysatapara.github.io) for CS6803-Topics-In-NLP at Indian Institute of Technology Hyderabad.
+The repository contains all the references used for tutorials conducted by [Shrey](https://shreysatapara.github.io) for CS6803-Topics-In-NLP at Indian Institute of Technology Hyderabad.

 Contents:
 - [Langchain Concepts](/langchain_concepts.ipynb)